julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_connection_list.md

 ---
 title: anyquery connection list
-description: Learn how to use the anyquery connection list command in AnyQuery.
+description: Learn how to use the anyquery connection list command in Anyquery.
 ---

 List the connections